 You might be wondering "Why such a bland title for the new Smash Bros.?
 Why not Smash Bros.
 Kerfuffle or something or other?"
 Well, there's actually a reason why the game is called Super Smash Bros. for Wii U/3DS.
 The reason why it's called that is that it's a clever pun Sakurai inserted.
 Let's replace the word for with the number four.
 Now it makes sense, doesn't it?

 Why did Pit replace the Mirror Shield with the Guardian Orbitars in Wii U/3DS?
 Hades destroyed it along with the other Sacred Treasures.

-He gets the Three Sacred Treasures are his Final Smash instead of using them in battle.
+He gets the Three Sacred Treasures as his Final Smash instead of using them in battle.
 Pit seems to have full control over them, implying that the Three Sacred Treasures were rebuilt (probably by Dyntos).

 Going back to the child's toys theory, it could be that Hades wrecking the Three Sacred Treasures rubs the child the wrong way, so he/she put it in his/her Fanon Discontinuity.

 Also about Pit: In Kid Icarus: Uprising, Dark Pit says the original is a knockoff of him, when it's actually the other way round.
 For this game, Pit may have changed his fighting style to prove that Dark Pit is the clone.

 During the development of Wii U/3DS, the reveal made in October 31st of 2013 seemed like nothing special, just a screen of alternate costumes.
 Then you realize... costumes.
 Halloween.
 Of course. -Sage Of Time